Apologetics Culture Faith Theology

 Recognizing Error

-Here’s one way to think about this issue.
-In order to recognize that the Bible got a particular teaching wrong, we need to know what the “right” teaching is.
-In other words, we need to claim that we know better than the Scripture, that we have some level of knowledge over and above the Biblical authors.
+Think about this way: In order to recognize that the Bible got a particular teaching wrong, we would need to know what the “right” teaching is.
+In other words, we need to claim that we have some level of knowledge over and above the Biblical authors.
 How else could we recognize an error unless we thought we knew the right answer?
-How does an English professor grade her student’s papers unless she knows the correct answers to the questions she asked?
-And if we know better than the Bible, how can we claim it as an authority over our life?

 In Sum